Stupeflix/stupeflix-tasks-api/tasks.rst

     Then retrieve an access token key and a secret following `these instructions on Oauth for the Vimeo API <https://developer.vimeo.com/apis/advanced#oauth>`_.

-    We can use OAuth1 by passing these parameters:
+    You can use either OAuth1 or OAuth2.

+    OAuth2 parameter (Vimeo API v3):
+        - oauth2_token

+    OAuth1 parameters (Vimeo API v2):
         - consumer_key
         - consumer_secret
         - access_token_key
         - access_token_secret

-    Or OAuth2 by passing this parameter:
-        - oauth2_token

     OAuth2 Token requires these privileges:
         - Edit (to edit titles / descriptions)